NUS-SoC-TIPS/backend/README.md

 This project requires Docker and Docker Compose to be installed for the database.
 We will be using the `docker-compose` family of commands.

+Also, due to the usage of Yarn Berry and the latest ESLint Flag Config, you will need VSCode Insider in order to have IDE support for ESLint.
+This will be the case until [https://github.com/yarnpkg/berry/issues/6219] is fixed.

 1. Clone this repository:

    ```sh